ADVFINALPROJ2/Go-Rent-/README.md

 - `.env.local` is ignored by Git and should not be committed.
 - `data/` is ignored by Git because it contains local SQLite database files.
-- The project no longer uses Supabase at runtime.
 - Run `npm run lint` and `npm run build` before final submission.